 Moth Orchid: The Moth Orchid produces beautiful blooms, similar to orchids that will brighten up a room!
 They can be tricky to raise, however, having to be kept at temperatures above 18-degrees Celcius, watered regularly, and kept out of direct sunlight.

 Houseplants For Home Decor

-Snake Plant: Just as it sounds, the Snake Plant has multiple long leaves that ‘snake’ out, but look lovely in a nice, big pot.
-It needs minimal light, minimal water and should be kept out of direct sunlight, making it a great option for anyone who doesn’t have a lot of time to put into plant care.
+Snake Plant: The Snake Plant has multiple long leaves that ‘snake’ out, but look lovely in a nice, big pot.
+It needs minimal light and water.
+Keep it out of direct sunlight.
+It’s the perfect low-maintenance choice.

-Autograph Tree: The autograph tree needs moderate watering, can be kept at temperatures as low as 12-degrees Celsius, and thrive in dimly lit rooms.
-They really do look like mini trees, making them a great decor option for small spaces that need a hint of greenery.
+Autograph Tree: The autograph tree needs moderate watering.
+It can be kept at temperatures as low as 12-degrees Celsius, and thrive in dimly lit rooms.
+They look like mini trees, making them a great decor option.

-Zebra Plant: The Zebra Plant has beautiful striped leaves, thus the name, and is another easy-care houseplant to have around.
-It’s white stripes give any room a brightening effect, and it needs little water and just a small amount of light.
+Zebra Plant: The Zebra Plant has beautiful striped leaves.
+It is another easy-care houseplant and it needs little water and just a small amount of light.

-Ivy: Everyone loves to see Ivy leaves climbing the side of a trellis, but it also looks lovely hanging in your home or sitting on a shelf.
-Ivy is one of the strongest houseplants in this list, needing to be kept only at temperatures above 0-degrees Celsius, and needing only moderate watering.
+Ivy: Everyone loves to see Ivy leaves climbing the side of a trellis.
+It also looks lovely hanging in your home or sitting on a shelf.
+Ivy is one of the strongest houseplants on this list.
+It only requires temperatures above 0-degrees celsius, and moderate watering.